nhsengland/privfp-experiments/README.md

 `git clone https://github.com/nhsengland/privfp-experiments.git`

+or via HTTPS or the GitHub CLI.

 ### Set-up

-All of the set-up for this repository is located on the mkdocs.
-In brief the docs covers installations on:
+All of the set-up for this repository is located on the [mkdocs](https://nhsengland.github.io/privfp-experiments/).
+In brief, the docs covers installations on:

 1. HomeBrew Installation
-2. Julia Installation
+2. Julia Installation for (py)CorrectMatch
-3. Enviroment Set-up
+3. Environment Set-up
-4. Setting up Synthea International
+4. Setting up Synthea
-5. Install Ollama and set-up Large Languag Models
+5. Install Ollama and set-up Large Language Models
 6. Install UniversalNER Locally

-### Datasets

-{DESCRIPTION AND LINKS TO DATASETS}

-{LINK TO FAKE DATA TO SUPPORT INITIAL CODE RUNS}

 ## Generative Module